-Bronchiolitis is swelling and mucus buildup in the smallest air passages in the lungs (bronchioles), usually due to a viral infection.
+Bronchiolitis is swelling and mucus buildup in the smallest air passages in the lungs (bronchioles).
+It is usually due to a viral infection.

 Other viruses that can cause bronchiolitis include:

-Bronchiolitis is seasonal and appears more often in the fall and winter months.
+Bronchiolitis occurs more often in the fall and winter than other times of the year.
 It is a very common reason for infants to be hospitalized during winter and early spring.

 Bronchiolitis begins as a mild upper respiratory infection.
-Over a period of 2 - 3 days, the child develops more breathing problems, including wheezing and a "tight" wheezy cough.
+Within 2 to 3 days, the child develops more breathing problems, including wheezing and a cough.

 The health care provider will perform a physical exam and listen to the lungs.
 This may reveal: